Letran Knights basketball: The 1990s: three more titles

 In 1992, Letran won the 2nd round of the eliminations and the right to face the 1st round winners San Sebastian Stags in a best-of-three Finals.
-Led by season MVP Robert "Joy" Peña, Gilbert Castillo, and Wilmon Yu, the Knights defeated the Stags in three games.
+Led by season MVP Ronald "Joy" Peña, Scoring Champion Carlito Espiritu, Gilbert Castillo, and Wilmon Yu, the Knights defeated the Stags in three games.
 A power outage hit the area with 42 seconds left and Letran students and supporters poured onto the court for an early celebration while waiting for the lights to be restored.

 In 1997, the team, bannered by Willie Miller and then-rookie Kerby Raymundo, went on to the Final Four.
 They beat Mapua in the first round of the step-ladder, but got eliminated by San Beda in the 2nd round.

 In 1998, the Knights, led by Kerby Raymundo and season MVP Chris Calaguio, and now coached by Louie Alas, faced the sixth-peat seeking Stags in the Finals.
 Letran won the series via Nicholas Pacheco's game-winning three point shot to capture their 13th championship.
 Louie Alas then left the team to coach the Philippines men's national basketball team in the 1999 SEA Games in Brunei.

 During the 1999 season, the Letran Knights were mentored by Binky Favis.
 History was made when the Letran Knights became the first team ranked fourth to beat a number one ranked team, the San Sebastian Stags, in the semi-finals that year.
 The Letran Knights went to the best-of-three Finals to face the JRC Heavy Bombers, led by Ernani Epondulan and Ariel Capus.
 Letran won Game 1 via Aldin Ayo's late-game layup.
 During the 2nd game with only 3 minutes remaining, Letran's John Paul Prior and JRC's John Dale Valena got into a fistfight on the court, causing the crowd from both sides to throw all sorts of debris onto the playing court thus delaying the game, and later triggering a brawl that reached outside the ULTRA stadium.
 JRC officials then decided to concede the game with Letran leading 83-60, thus gave the championship to the Knights.
 Kerby Raymundo was named season and Finals MVP.